dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 # Related Work

-Standards organisation defined interfaces such as OCCI[^occi1] [#OCCI:2012], CIMI[^cimi1] or CDMI[^cdmi1] may realise interoperability but they do not necessarily solve the issue of relocation.
+Standard organisations defined interfaces such as OCCI[^occi1] [#OCCI:2012], CIMI[^cimi1] or CDMI[^cdmi1] which may realise interoperability but they do not necessarily solve the issue of relocation.
 The paper [#Petcu:2011] reviews aspects related to portability and interoperability in clouds.
 It notes the lack of adoption of standards by vendors saying that "vendor[s] like[s] to put barriers to exit for their customers".
 Related thoughts are discussed in [#Jr:2011].
 Here it is noted that cloud systems utilising different hypervisors will not interoperate, in part because they do not use the same data formats.

 Adapter libraries enabled the means to manage multiple cloud offerings.
 The most prominent of these are Apache libcloud, fog.io, RightScale, Enstratus and jClouds.

 There are quite a number of Platform as a Service (PaaS) offerings available today.
 Including Heroku, Red Hat OpenShift, CloudFoundry and Google App Engine.
 The majority of the PaaS offerings leverage the existing interoperability work that each language (and its standard libraries - e.g. WSGI for Python) and supporting services (e.g. MySQL, RabbitMQ) already have.
 However, this is not uniform across all PaaS offerings.

-The Open Data Centre Alliance released a report [#Alliance:2012] on long distance service instance relocation.
-Noted that relocation of workload possible but “[...] migrations occur between disparate data centres of the same cloud provider [...]” most of the time.
+The Open Data Center Alliance released a report [#Alliance:2012] on long distance service instance relocation.
+Noted that relocation of workload possible but “[...] migrations occur between disparate data centers of the same cloud provider [...]” most of the time.
 So here the most obvious issues becomes clear: relocation is possible but mostly within a service provider’s domain, and that inter-domain (InterCloud) relocation on IaaS and PaaS level needs more research.

 Currently available software solutions for data management exist – such as: Cloudant, Xeround, MongoLab or Amazon S3.
 But currently they lack the ability to convert data between the service instances, or relocate data.